 Dearest Seeking Closure,

-The picture you paint is easy to understand in 3 words: Ambivalence.
+The picture you paint is easy to understand in three words: Ambivalence.
 Control.
 Yo-Yo.

 Something is holding him back from really being in a relationship with you.

 It doesn't matter what it is.
 It doesn't matter why.
 What matters is that this is how he is wired, most likely permanently and forever.
 Indeed, as you've noticed, "Nothing I say changes the situation."

 Unfortunately, what this wiring means for his romantic partners—including you—is that he will string you along with occasional rewards (like phone calls, sex, brief expressions of concern, empty offers of support) along with consistently and repeatedly rejecting you.

 Have you noticed how he remains in control?
 He decides when you two connect, how much, when, and where.
 When you want something more, he doesn’t want the responsibility.
 When you seek less, he intrudes with worries, jealousy, and hurt.
 And when you want to disconnect, he ramps up the contact.
 Everything happens on his terms, never yours.
 And why do you have to "beg him" to stop contacting you?
 Because he remains in charge.

 On Yo-Yo Relationships:

 Why do you stay?
 Because intermittent reinforcement is a powerful hook.
 Remember those experiments with rats?
 When rewards are sporadic and unpredictable, a rat will relentlessly push the lever because persistence gets the reward.